 The ambition to create a healthy community culture spills over into the firm’s physical space, a repurposed 1917 dance hall located in Culver City, California.
 The entire staff sits in a single open-plan studio space and meetings and interactions regularly spill into the kitchen and onto the outside patio.
 A fierce work ethic prevails, but one that supports employees to challenge norms, be creative, and help maintain a live-work balance.
 In the end the multicultural and modern Ehrlich family is serious about the practice of architecture being fun.

-A total of seven monographs have been published on the work of Ehrlich Architects including the latest, "Steven Ehrlich: Houses", released by The Monacelli Press in April 2011.
+A total of eight monographs have been published on the work of Ehrlich Architects including the latest, "Ehrlich Architects: Learning, Working, Living", published in July 2013.